nymtech/developer-tutorials/README.md

 # Nym Developer Tutorials Code
-Repo storing the finished code for [Nym Developer Tutorials](https://nymtech.net/docs/stable/tutorials/nym-simple-websocket-tutorial).
+Repo storing the code used in the Nym developer tutorials, which can be found on the [Developer Portal](https://nymtech.net/developers)

-More coming regularly very soon.
+Each directory contains its own readme, and a link to the relevant tutorial.